101arrowz/gd.js/README.md

 ### Development

-If you want to contribute, make sure to run `yarn run patch-package` or `npx patch-package` after installing dependencies.
+If you want to contribute, check out the code.
+Every function, even internal ones, are documented.
 Thanks for your help!